Grafton Library FAQ

 - Go the Library's database page and select the resource that you would like to search.

 - If remote authorization is required to use the resource, you will be prompted to supply your MBC Network/e-mail User Name and MBC Network Password.
-If you have questions about your user name or password, please visit the Computer Center website or contact the Computer Center at 540-887-7075.
+If you have questions about your user name or password, please visit the Computer & Information Services website or contact the Computer & Information Services at 540-887-7075.

 Some common problems: first, you must have cookies enabled.
 Follow your browser's directions (check the help index) for enabling cookies.
 Second, firewalls at large companies may prevent access to the databases through the proxy.
 If you are having problems logging in at work, try using your home computer.
 Finally, AOL software may also cause problems with the proxy login.
 Try using Internet Explorer or Mozilla Firefox as your web browser to access the databases.